JackRobinsonIW/How-to-React-becoming-a-god/introTopics/README.md

 <div class="col">

-- Data flows one way in a React application {.fragment .fade-down}
+- Data flows one way {.fragment .fade-down}
-- State describes the condition of the Component at a point in time {.fragment .fade-down}
+- State describes a Component at a point in time {.fragment .fade-down}
 - Components declare how to display (render) that state {.fragment .fade-down}
-- Actions trigger updates in state {.fragment .fade-down}
+- Actions trigger updates to state {.fragment .fade-down}

 </div>